Today's Market Store Hours: 10:00am - 6:00pm | Walk IN Market Open, Mask as you wish

 Thawing

 To avoid lobster meat sticking to the shells, we recommend that you thaw your lobster tails 24 hours prior to cooking.
-You can thaw your lobster tails in the refrigerator inside a container.
+You can thaw your lobster tails in the refrigerator inside of a container.
 Please note that the lobster tails will leak some fluid.
 If you plan on cooking the tails the same day of purchase, we suggest keeping your lobster tails in a sealed bag and soaking them in cold water for 30-60 min.
-(The larger the tail, the more time you will need to thaw.)
+(The larger the tail, the more time you will need for thawing.)

 Tomalley

-Tomalley is the black/ green substance that can sometimes appear in the center of a lobster tail.
+Tomalley is the black/green substance that can sometimes appear in the center of a lobster tail.
 This is the liver of the lobster which is completely edible and considered a delicacy.
 However, if you do not desire to eat it, the tomalley can be rinsed with water once the lobster is fully cooked.

 Meat Color

-Most lobster tail meat is white, however it is common to find some tails that have a light pink tint.
+Most lobster tail meat is white; however, it is common to find some tails that have a light pink tint.
 This happens when the lobsters are preparing to shed their shells.
-This is a natural process and is completely edible, however if you do not desire to eat it, you can rinse most of the color off with warm water after the tail has been cooked.
+This is a natural process and is completely edible; however, if you do not desire to eat it, you can rinse most of the color off with warm water after the tail has been cooked.

 Choosing a Cooking Method

-Boiling is always a safe bet and is the technique used to minimize tail meat sticking to the shell.
-Steaming is faster than boiling, and is also the most popular way of cooking.
-You will be cooking at a higher temp, so be extra careful not to overcook.
-Baking is an excellent choice and allows for beautiful plate presentation, however you just have to be VERY careful not to overcook.
-The meat can dry out quickly so we suggest checking the tails early to be sure.
-(To keep the tails moist, brush butter and spices!)
-Grilling is a great technique for a unique char/ grill mark look.
+Baking is also an excellent choice, and it allows for a beautiful plate presentation.
+However, you just have to be VERY careful not to overcook the lobster.
+The meat can dry out quickly, so we suggest checking the tails early to be sure.
+(To keep the tails moist, be sure to brush them with butter and spices!)

 Cooking Tips